-- (a) An employee is entitled to maternity leave of up to 17 consecutive weeks without pay. - (b) An employee shall notify the Commission in writing of the expected date of birth.
-Such notice will be given at least 10 weeks prior to the expected date of birth. - (c) The period of maternity leave may commence up to thirteen weeks prior to the expected date of birth but shall commence six weeks prior to the expected date of birth. - (d) The commencement of leave at six weeks prior to the expected date of birth may be deferred for any period approved in writing by a duly qualified medical practitioner or registered midwife. - (e) If an employee intends to commence maternity leave between thirteen and six weeks prior to the expected date of birth, an employee shall notify the Employer in writing at least four weeks before the employee proposes to begin maternity leave.
+- (a) An employee is entitled to maternity leave of up to 17 consecutive weeks without pay. - (b) An employee shall notify the Regulator in writing of the expected date of birth.
+Such notice will be given at least 10 weeks prior to the expected date of birth. - (c) The period of maternity leave may commence up to thirteen weeks prior to the expected date of birth but shall commence six weeks prior to the expected date of birth. - (d) If an employee is absent because they are not able to perform their full duties within the six weeks leading up to the birth and the employee does not return to work before the birth, then the maternity leave is deemed to have commenced on the first day of the absence.
+The Employer may require the employee to provide a note from a duly qualified medical practitioner or registered midwife regarding the absence and clearing the employee to return to full duties. - (e) An employee shall notify the Employer in writing at least four weeks before the employee proposes to begin maternity leave unless the employee provides a written note from a duly qualified medical practitioner or registered midwife stating they are unable to perform their full duties.